PavanBashetty/PavanBashetty/README.md

-- 👋 Hi, I’m @PavanBashettyc, a master's student at SRH University.
+- 👋 Hi, I’m @PavanBashetty, a master's student at SRH University.
 - Pursing werk student as a software developer at Robert Bosch GmbH